coin100-dao/coin100Web/README.md

 ---

 ## Conclusion
+COIN100 (C100) is a decentralized cryptocurrency index fund built on the Polygon network.
+It represents the top 100 cryptocurrencies by market capitalization, mirroring the performance of the overall crypto market.
+Inspired by traditional index funds like the S&P 500, C100 provides a diversified, market-wide exposure to the crypto industry without requiring active portfolio management from investors.

 COIN100 (C100) provides a seamless, fair, and transparent way to invest in the top 100 cryptocurrencies.
 Through a global rebase mechanism, dynamic pricing adjustments, fee-based treasury growth, configurable liquidity provider incentives, and robust security, it aims to become a trusted and stable representation of the crypto market’s collective growth.
 With a clear path towards decentralized governance and community-driven evolution, C100 empowers investors to participate in a diversified crypto index without the complexities of active portfolio management.
 Join the community, contribute to liquidity provisioning, and help shape the future of decentralized index investing.